-Isle Royale National Park requires a backcountry/camping permit from all who stay overnight in the campgrounds, at dock, or who anchor out.
-The permits are used to – monitor campground use, deliver emergency messages to hiking parties, find lost campers, and serves as a tool to measure backcountry use.
+Isle Royale National Park requires a backcountry/camping permit fom all who stay overnight in the campgrounds, at dock, or who anchor out.
+The permits are used to monitor campground use, deliver emergency messages to hiking parties, find lost campers, and serve as a tool to measure backcountry use.
 There is no fee for the permit, but there is a required entrance fee for all park visitors.